Selecting the Correct Outdoor Ethernet Cable

+Exterior rated Ethernet cables are waterproof and have a UV resistant jacket designed to withstand sunlight, snow and ice.
+Direct burial rated cables can be buried in the ground without conduit.
 The primary jacket type you’ll need for any outdoor installation is CMX rated.
 CMX jackets are very different from the typical indoor cable jackets such as riser or plenum.
 Riser and plenum jackets are mostly PVC, and as such will allow moisture vapor to enter and escape the cable as the temperature changes.
 This is normally not an issue inside a climate-controlled environment and is a phenomenon that goes unnoticed.

 Running riser or plenum cable outside, though, is a very bad idea.
 Before I get into exactly why CMX jackets are the only choice, I want to quickly address and debunk a common question I get:

 Can I put my indoor rated (riser/plenum) cable into PVC conduit and just run it outside like that?

 I have a short and clear cut answer: NO.

 The slightly longer answer is, PVC conduit also allows moisture vapor to enter.
 It is also great at allowing that vapor to remain, and it becomes liquid when temperatures change.
 The PVC pipe you thought was protecting your cable is now public enemy #1 to your cable run.
 That is right, your cable will end up submerged in water most of the time.

 So, CMX is necessary for outdoor applications.
 CMX cable jackets, the high-quality ones, are constructed from a treated LLDPE (linear low-density polyethylene).